 Conservation Areas are made up of a series of buildings and spaces and piecemeal erosion of the area through small scale demolitions and the loss of individual buildings can all add up to a significant impact on the character and appearance of the area.
-Where it is necessary or desirable to demolish a building it is important to ensure that the replacement development happens quickly to prevent detriment to the area and Cornwall Council will prefer a timetable for redevelopment is put in place to achieve this.
+Where it is necessary or desirable to demolish a building it is important to ensure that the replacement development happens quickly to prevent detriment to the area and Cornwall Council will expect a timetable for redevelopment is put in place to achieve this.
+Materials won from demolition should always be reused on site wherever possible for reasons of both maintaining links to the former structures and also the benefits of recycling materials.

-C4.
-Demolition in the Conservation Area
+Policy C4: Demolition in the Conservation Area

-Development involving the demolition of an existing building within the Truro Conservation Area will only be permitted where:
+Development involving the demolition of an existing building or wall within the Truro Conservation Area will be supported where:

-- The alternative development preserves or enhances the character or appearance of the Conservation Area: and - The building or feature makes no positive contribution towards the character or appearance of the Conservation Area; or - The condition of the building or feature and the cost of repair and maintenance renders it impracticable to retain when assessed in comparison with its importance and the value derived from its continued use; and - There is clear and convincing evidence that all reasonable efforts have been made to sustain existing uses or to find viable new uses and these efforts have failed.
+- The new development preserves or enhances the character or appearance of the conservation area; and - The building or feature makes no positive contribution towards the character or appearance of the Conservation Area; or - The condition of the building or feature and the cost of repair and maintenance renders it impracticable to retain when assessed in comparison with its importance and the value derived from its continued use; and - There is clear and convincing evidence that all reasonable efforts have been made to sustain existing uses or to find viable new uses and these efforts have failed.